ea409/twins_hic/readme.md

 # Hi-C Convolutional Neural Network
+This module contains an efficient data laoder and training structure for Hi-C data.
+The aim is to learn patterns from observations made along the diagonal of the Hi-C maps.
+This data is made up of reads which have typically been aligned, processed and normalised using the HiCPro pipeline.
+The result file is of the format `.hic`.

+## Installation and Testing

 ## Load Hi-C Data
-Load Hi-C data from a .hic juicer dump file using the HiCDatasetDec type.
+Load Hi-C data from a `.hic` using the HiCDatasetDec type.
 Saving imediately after initialising is recommended since the initialisation is time and memory intensive.

 ```
 from HiCDataset import HiCDatasetDec